 - Low capital outlay.
-You can start a new business on a shoestring with drop shipping.
-Your only investment is in setting up your eCommerce store.
+You can start a new business and offer a large range of products with a small investment using drop shipping.
+Your only cost is setting up your eCommerce store.

-- Low overhead.
+Low overhead.
 You don’t have to pay for warehouse space to store your inventory.
-The products stay with the manufacturer until you sell them.
+Inventory stays with the drop shipping supplier until you make a sale.

 Will your business benefit from third-party logistics?

 - Your business doesn’t have to lease warehouse space.
-When you use 3rd-party logistics, you can more easily increase or decrease the amount of shelf space for your products.
-That flexibility can save you money.
+When using third-party logistics, you can more easily increase or decrease the warehouse space your products occupy, saving money on storage and making expansion easier.

-- Your operations may not be located in the best spot to ship across the country.
-By outsourcing your fulfillment, you place your products closer to your customers.
+- You place your products closer to your customers, since you can choose your warehouse locations.
 That means faster delivery and lower shipping costs.

-- Fulfillment warehouses are volume shippers and may have negotiated reduced shipping prices with major carriers.
-Your 3PL partner may be able to save you money on shipping.
+- Fulfillment warehouses are volume shippers and may have reduced shipping prices with major carriers, so your 3PL partner may be able to save you money on shipping.

-- You gain access to additional services that can enhance your business, including kitting, customization, and freight shipping.
+- You gain access to value-added services that can enhance your business, including kitting, package consolidation, and freight shipping.

-- You gain a partner in your business.
-Your third-party logistics provider can help you choose the best packaging, shipping, and inventory management options for your company.
+- You gain an expert partner.
+Your third-party logistics provider can help you choose the best packaging, shipping, inventory management, and reverse logistics options for your company.

 5 Tips to help you find the best 3PL services company for your eCommerce business

-Here are several additional factors to consider when you’re looking for the best eCommerce fulfillment services company.
+Here are several factors to consider in your search for the best eCommerce fulfillment services company.

 3PL services expertise

 If your products are outliers in the warehouse, you won’t get the level of service you need.
 In fact, you could end up with damaged goods because of improper packaging.
-Make sure you work with an order fulfillment service that will work well with your products.
+Make sure you work with an order fulfillment service that understands your products.

 3PL warehouse locations

-It can give you a feeling of control to ship your products from your own warehouse.
-However, unless your customers are clustered close to your business location, this probably puts you at a disadvantage when it comes to shipping.
-A small number of fulfillment warehouses in the right locations can be a better choice.
-This positions your products close to all your customers for national fulfillment.
+Shipping from your own warehouse can give you a feeling of control.
+However, unless your customers are clustered close to your business location, this probably puts you at a disadvantage in terms of shipping costs and delivery times.
+Having a small number of fulfillment warehouses in the right locations positions your products close to all your customers for national fulfillment.

 3rd-party logistics services customer support

 When something goes wrong with your operations, you need to identify it and fix it quickly.
-Reliable and fast customer support is key to your eCommerce success.
-Find out what kind of support your order fulfillment partner offers.
-Does the company have dedicated customer support agents for each client?
-What is the customer service response time?
-How quickly can problems be addressed?
+Reliable and fast customer support is critical to your eCommerce success.
+Ask about customer service response time when you look at new fulfillment companies.

 Specialty 3rd-party logistics services

-Your 3rd-party logistics services company can bring added value to your business.
-Kitting services allow you to create value-added kits and increase your sales.
-Just-in-time customization lets you offer more options to your customers.
-Ask your eCommerce fulfillment warehouse if it can provide these or other special services that will help you grow your business.
+Your 3rd-party logistics services company can bring added value to your business with special services.
+For example, kitting allows you to create sets that increase your sales and make your order fulfillment more cost-effective.
+Cross docking can get backorders to your customers faster and save on storage costs.
+Ask your eCommerce fulfillment warehouse if it can provide these or other special services to grow your business.

 Resource for third-party logistics center evaluation: Know what questions to ask

-When you choose a third-party logistics company, you are choosing a business partner.
-You need to be able to count on your partner to provide high-quality and reliable fulfillment.
+Your third-party logistics company is, in many ways, a business partner, and you need to be able to count on your 3PL partner to provide high-quality and reliable fulfillment.
 The health of your business depends on it.

-If you were going to take on a business partner, you’d ask a lot of questions first.
-You should do the same with your 3PL.
+If you were going to take on a business partner, you’d ask many questions first, so you should do the same with your 3PL.
 Here are a few key questions to get you started.